jpaine126/Inverted_Pendulum_Control_Demo/README.md

 ```
 t_final       = 10     % Length of Simulation - s
 dt_plant      = 0.001  % Size of Time Step for Plant Dynamics - s
+dt_control    = 0.01   % Size of Time Step for Controller Update - s
 ```

 ## Planned Features

-1. Multiple Control Algorithms, including Linear Quadratic Regulator.
+- [x] Multiple Control Algorithms, including Linear Quadratic Regulator.
-2. Adding noise and multiple types of observers to the system.
+- [ ] Adding noise and multiple types of observers to the system.
-3. A graphical interface in QT that will allow the user to select the control algorithm from a drop down menu, and will have text input for changing gains, parameters, sample time, and initial conditions.
+- [ ] A graphical interface in QT that will allow the user to select the control algorithm from a drop down menu, and will have text input for changing gains, parameters, sample time, and initial conditions.